Sherley Anne Williams: Biography

 Sherley Anne Williams was born in Bakersfield, California, to Lena Leila Marie Siler and Jessee Winston Williams, who were migrant farm workers.
+She was the oldest of three sisters: Ruby, Lois, and Jesmarie.
+The family suffered from poverty and struggled to make ends meet most their lives.
+The kids would often have to help out with farming in order to get by.

 She was raised in the projects on the east side of Bakersfield and picked cotton and fruit with her parents and three sisters in the fields and orchards of Fresno, California.
 Williams was eight when her father died of tuberculosis and was 16 years old when her mother died from a heart attack.
+Early on, Williams had been introduced to reading and fell in love with it, but that was quickly discouraged by her mother.
+She then went on to Fresno Middle school and had an eighth grade science teacher recognize her potential and encouraged her to take college prep courses.
+In 1968, Williams gave birth to her son John Malcom, becoming a single mother; following this her career began taking off and she moved to Providence Rhode, Island.

 Williams graduated from Edison High School in Fresno, in 1962.
-In 1966 she earned her bachelor's degree in English at what is now California State University, Fresno, and she received her master's degree at Brown University in 1972.
+In 1966, she earned her bachelor's degree in English at what is now California State University, Fresno, and she received her master's degree at Brown University in 1972.
+During her first year at Brown, in 1968, Williams received publicity for the first time, putting out a first person narrative of a short story "Tell Martha Not to Moan".
 The following year (1973), Williams became a professor of African-American Literature at the University of California at San Diego (UCSD).
 Over the course of her career at UCSD, Williams served as chair of the literature department from 1977 to 1980, traveled to Ghana as a senior Fulbright scholar in 1984, and a served as a visiting professor at USC, Stanford, and Sweet Briar College.
 In 1987, Williams was the Distinguished Professor of the Year by the UCSD Alumni Association.

-In 1998, Williams was awarded the African American Literature and Culture Society’s Stephen Henderson Award for Outstanding Achievement in Literature and Poetry.
+In 1998, Williams was awarded the African American Literature and Culture Society's Stephen Henderson Award for Outstanding Achievement in Literature and Poetry.